-- (1) Except where a Code Complaint is, in the reasonable opinion of the Licensee, clearly frivolous, vexatious or an abuse of the Code process, Licensees must conscientiously consider written Code Complaints and must promptly provide a substantive response in writing to Code Complaints within thirty (30) calendar days of the receipt of the complaint.
-If the Licensee needs to investigate the complaint or obtain professional advice and a substantive response is not possible within thirty (30) calendar days, the Licensee must, without delay, notify the complainant of the reason for the delay and, in any event, provide a final reply within forty calendar (40) days of receiving the Code Complaint. - (2) Where the subject matter of a Code Complaint is, or has become, the subject of legal proceedings brought against a Licensee by the complainant or an associated person, the Licensee is not required to provide a substantive written response to the complainant. - (3) If a Licensee does not provide a substantive written response to a complainant regarding a matter raised by the complainant, the Licensee must: - (a) acknowledge the Code Complaint in writing as soon as practicable, but in any event no longer than thirty (30) calendar days after receiving the complaint; and
+- (1) Except where a Code Complaint is, in the reasonable opinion of the Licensee, clearly frivolous, vexatious or an abuse of the Revised Code process, Licensees must conscientiously consider written Code Complaints and must promptly provide a substantive response in writing to Code Complaints within five (5) calendar days of the receipt of the complaint.
+If the Licensee needs to investigate the complaint or obtain professional advice and a substantive response is not possible within five (5) calendar days, the Licensee must, without delay, notify the complainant of the reason for the delay and, in any event, provide a final reply within twenty one (21) calendar days of receiving the Revised Code Complaint. - (2) Where the subject matter of a Code Complaint is, or has become, the subject of legal proceedings brought against a Licensee by the complainant or an associated person, the Licensee is not required to provide a substantive written response to the complainant.

-(b) at the same time, inform the complainant that he or she has the right to refer the complaint to URCA.
+- (3) If a Licensee does not provide a substantive written response to a complainant regarding a matter raised by the complainant, the Licensee must: - (a) acknowledge the Revised Code Complaint in writing as soon as practicable, but in any event no longer five (5) calendar days after receiving the complaint; and - (b) at the same time, inform the complainant that he or she has the right to refer to the complaint to URCA.